hausgold/ejabberd-unread/doc/concept.md

 5. Bob retrieve the last read message of John and Alice

-    Bob is actively looking at the history of the chat room and waits for an anwer.
+    Bob is actively looking at the history of the chat room and waits for an answer.
 His App MAY query the last read message of John and Alice on this room periodically to show an indicator that the message was read by all members.
 The XMPP server SHALL allow the querying of the last read message of another member of a room.